chisui/dakka/thesis/main.md

 ```

 Notice that we only need one `Writer` since we combined create and send actions into a single type.
-Since `ActorContext` is nothing more than the composition of several Monad transformers it is itself a monad.
+Since `ActorContext` is nothing more than the composition of several Monad transformers it is itself a Monad.
-Using `GeneralizedNewtypeDeriving` we can derive several useful monad instances.
+Using `GeneralizedNewtypeDeriving` we can derive several useful Monad instances.
 The classes `MonadWriter` and `MonadState` are provided by the `mtl` package.

 Since we added the Actor type to the signature of `ActorContext` we need to change definition of `behavior` to reflect this: